Skip to main content

 Educational Innovations

-Educational Innovation grants support the development of innovative educational CME, GME, UME, and other graduate programs within the SOM to fill curricular gaps through changes in delivery or methodology.
-Educational innovation grants can also support novel pilot programs in medical education.
+Educational Innovation grants support the development of innovative educational CME, GME, UME, BBSP, postdoctoral, and other graduate programs that serve trainees based in the SOM to fill curricular gaps through changes in delivery or methodology.
+Educational innovation grants can also support novel pilot programs in biomedical graduate education, medical education, or postdoctoral training.
 The Educational Innovations category is not intended to provide ongoing support for curriculum but rather to help create a proof of principle for educational interventions.
 This could include significant adaptations of teaching practices that warrant testing to determine if they would accelerate achievement, improve participation, or greatly increase the efficiency of an educational project or curricula.
 Educational innovations will be assessed on innovation, feasibility, cost-effectiveness, and the evaluation plan.
 Preference will be given to projects with evaluation plans, including retention or skill acquisition, over those focusing only on subjective measures such as learner comfort or perception of improvement.

 Educational Research

-Educational Research grants include evaluation of the transfer or acquisition of knowledge, attitudes, or skills relevant to CME, GME, UME, and other graduate programs within the SOM.
-Educational Research grants can address contemporary issues and questions in medical education and/or assess and reform the culture of medical education.
+Educational Research grants include evaluation of the transfer or acquisition of knowledge, attitudes, or skills relevant to CME, GME, UME, BBSP, and other graduate and postdoctoral programs within the SOM.
+Educational Research grants can address contemporary issues and questions in biomedical and medical education and/or assess and reform the culture of biomedical graduate, postdoctoral, and/or medical education.
 The Educational Research grants can investigate the impact on patient care outcomes.
-In thinking of medical education as a complex ecosystem, factors that can be studied include curriculum design, instructional format, learning delivery models, faculty selection and efficacy, learning environment, and culture.
+In thinking of biomedical and medical education as complex ecosystems, factors that can be studied include curriculum design, instructional format, learning delivery models, faculty selection and efficacy, learning environment, and culture.
 Educational Research grants will be assessed on research design and methodology, feasibility, and cost-effectiveness.
 As such, metrics that focus on objective measures of success, such as improvement in skill acquisition or retention, must be included as a part of the data collected.
 Projects that focus solely on subjective measures such as learner comfort or perception of improvement will not be funded.

 Application & Review Process: